everard/SELENE-Device/README.md

         cd SELENE-Device
         git clone git://github.com/everard/SELENE-Device.git Repository

-2. Download Build.zip archive and unzip it to the SELENE-Device directory.
+2. Unzip Utilities/Build.zip archive into SELENE-Device directory.

-To compile and run everything out-of-box your directory tree should be like this:
+To be able to compile and run everything out-of-box your directory tree should look similar to this one:

     + SELENE-Device              <- ROOT DIRECTORY
     |\